Community & Economic Development

 What Can I Achieve in Community Development With This Master's Program?

-As part of MPA@UNC's graduate program, the community and economic development focus area is designed for practitioners, activists, and scholars looking to gain fresh perspectives and strategies for transforming communities and achieving social equity.
+As part of the online MPA graduate program, the community and economic development focus area is designed for practitioners, activists, and scholars looking to gain fresh perspectives and strategies for transforming communities and achieving social equity.
 Grow your existing career in:

 - Community development